alexandreelise/plg_system_jxc/README.md

 ## CONTRIBUTORS

-- Anyone is more than welcome to contribute to plg_system_jxj to make it even better.
+- Anyone is more than welcome to contribute to plg_system_jxc to make it even better.
   Take care.
 And have a delightful day.
 Super Joomlers!

 --------------------------------------------